DEPA: Self-Supervised Audio Embedding for Depression Detection: Experimental Setup

 \paragraph*{DEPA Pretraining Process}

-Our encoder-decoder training utilizes LMS/STFT features, with hyper-parameters $k=3, T=96, \alpha=0.1$, extracting a $|\mathbf{v}|=256$ dimensional DEPA embedding.
-Moreover, the model is trained for $400$ epochs using Adam optimization with a starting learning rate of $0.004$.
-As a preprocessing step, the AD dataset has been cut into segments ($\mathbf{X}$) via energy-based voice activity detection (VAD), since it contained very long utterances of $>30min$.
-Note that VAD is not applied for DAIC and SWB data since their audio segments are fully labeled or short in nature.
+Our encoder-decoder training utilizes LMS and STFT front-end features, with hyper-parameters $k=5, T=96, \alpha=0.1$, extracting a $|\mathbf{v}|=256$ dimensional DEPA embedding.
+Moreover, the model is trained for $25$ epochs using Adam optimization with a starting learning rate of $0.004$, and a batch size of 512.